MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

 1. Restart the Azure Linux Agent.
 See [How to update the Azure Linux Agent on a VM](/azure/virtual-machines/extensions/update-linux-agent) for information about the restart commands for different Linux distributions.

+Then, create the SWAP file under the resource disk path or a custom path.

-## Create SWAP file under the resource disk
+## Create SWAP file under the resource disk path

 1. Create a new file named SWAP.sh under `/var/lib/cloud/scripts/per-boot` with the following script: